PiotrekBezRaczek/PiotrekBezRaczek/README.md

 - 👋 Hi, I’m @PiotrekBezRaczek
 - 👀 I’m interested in JavaScript
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning HTML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me PiotrekBezRaczek